 Nationals from some countries need neither a tourist visa nor a business visa to enter Brazil.
-The list of exempted countries may change without prior notice and it’s important to check with the Brazilian Embassy or Consulate whose jurisdiction you live in whether your country is really exempted.
+The list of exempted countries may change without prior notice and it’s important to check with the Brazilian Embassy or Consulate in your country to verify the exemption status.

 You can check the most updated list of exempted countries on the Consulate General of Brazil websites, or better yet, contact the Brazilian Consulate whose jurisdiction you live in.